• Courses

 Video tracking with Google Tag Manager: Final words

-When it comes to video tracking with Google Tag Manager, the first thing that probably comes to your mind is the tracking of embedded Youtube videos.
-Well, I don’t blame you, since this is the most popular video hosting platform in the world.
+When it comes to video tracking with Google Tag Manager, the first thing that comes to mind is the tracking of embedded YouTube videos.

 But if you are dealing with a non-youtube video player, that is still possible with some custom solutions.

-In this blog post, I’ve explained how you can track both Youtube and non-youtube videos embedded on your site.
+In this blog post, I’ve explained how you can track YouTube and non-youtube videos embedded on your site.

 All these Google Tag Manager video tracking solutions follow the same principle, so once you master one, you’ll conquer all of them.